Ibrahim778/BetterHomebrewBrowser/README.md

 1. It looks, sounds, and feels almost exactly like the official PlayStation Store App
 1. It can be opened alongside other apps
 1. It has tunes (Yes, I've run out of things now)
-1. It can link to VitaDB and CBPSDB, with both app and data file suppourt

 ## Adding new language:
 (Instructions by [GrapheneCt](https://github.com/GrapheneCt))

-- Use [English locale](https://github.com/Ibrahim778/BetterHomebrewBrowser/blob/master/resource/rco/src/locale/en.xml) as base.
+- Use [English locale](https://github.com/Ibrahim778/BetterHomebrewBrowser/blob/InDev/resource/rco/src/locale/en.xml) as base.
 Name your translation XX.xml, where XX is language code.
-Supported language codes can be seen [here](https://github.com/Ibrahim778/BetterHomebrewBrowser/blob/master/resource/rco/src/bhbb_plugin.xml#L281) (id attribute).
+Supported language codes can be seen [here](https://github.com/Ibrahim778/BetterHomebrewBrowser/blob/InDev/resource/rco/src/bhbb_plugin.xml#L281) (id attribute).
 - Submit your translation as pull request, it will be added in the next release.

 ## Credits